How to Install Wall Shelves Using Standards and Brackets

-Wall shelves can be installed easily with metal standards and brackets.
-They are readily available, inexpensive, strong, easy to install, and adaptable to a wide range of shelving options.
-They can be used for bookcases, desks and other workspaces, media centers, and closet storage systems.
+Wall shelves can be installed easily using metal standards and brackets.
+This hardware is readily available, inexpensive, strong, easy-to-install, and adaptable to a wide range of shelving options.
+Metal shelving standards and brackets can be used for bookcases, desks and other workspaces, media centers, and closet storage systems.

-Standards are attached vertically to the wall with screws driven into studs.
-Brackets can then be placed in the standards to support shelves.
-Several types of standards and brackets are available, from... light-duty to very heavy-duty uses.
-For most applications, I find that the double-slotted, heavy-duty products are the best choice.
-You can usually find these in either white or black finishes at Home Depot, Lowe’s, hardware stores, and online retailers.
+These systems work by means of metal standards attached vertically to the wall with screws driven into studs.
+Brackets are then placed in the standards to extend out horizontally to support the shelves.
+Several types of standards and brackets are available; some are appropriate for light-duty use and others suitable for very heavy-duty uses.
+For most applications, the double-slotted, heavy-duty products are the best choice.
+You can usually find these in different finishes at big-box stores such as Home Depot or Lowe’s, at hardware stores, and from online retailers.

 - Stud finder